jeremander/fancy-dataclass/docs/README.md

 - *JSON/TOML conversion*: convert dataclasses to JSON/TOML files and vice versa
 - *Configuration management*: store global configurations and use them anywhere in your program
-- *SQL persistence*: define a SQL table, and save/load objects from a database
+- *SQL persistence*: define SQL tables, and save/load objects from a database
 - *CLI parsing*: parse command-line arguments and store their values in a dataclass, then use them to execute your main program logic
 - *Subprocess calls*: generate command-line arguments to be passed to another program